Cordell Cleare: Activism

 Cleare was a tenant organizer and then the chair of the New York City Coalition to End Lead Poisoning.
 She became involved with the organization after her two-year-old son was diagnosed with lead poisoning, an issue she called “completely preventable.”
 Cleare raised awareness about lead poisoning through workshops at schools and community centres, health fairs, and government officials.
 In 1997, Cleare was awarded the New York Public Library’s eleventh annual Brooke Russell Astor Award for her activism work, which included a $10,000 prize.

-Cleare's advocacy helped create the Childhood Lead Poisoning Prevention Bill that passed in the New York City Council in 2004.
+Cleare's advocacy helped create the Childhood Lead Poisoning Prevention Bill, which passed the New York City Council in 2004.

 Cleare was endorsed by the New York League of Conservation Voters during the 2021 New York City Council election.

-Cleare's platform for her state senate election included the discontinuation of fossil fuels for the Metropolitan Transit Authority and the protection of green spaces.
+Cleare's platform for her state senate election included phasing out fossil fuels for the Metropolitan Transit Authority and protecting green spaces.